osbuild/maintainer-tools/vm-helper/Readme.md

 ## options

-### token

-* `--offline-token` provide the offline token on the command line, this is to be avoided, because you'll leak your token in your bashrc.
-* `--offline-token-command` is a command to invoke in order to retrieve the token.
-On my laptop it's set to `pass offline_token`. https://wiki.archlinux.org/title/Pass is a nice tool, and I advice you find something that has an equivalent behavior, which is to return the token when prompted without any other values.

 ### image

 * `--distribution` the distribution you want
 * `--architecture` same for the architecture
 * `--packages` a list of packages, like 'git-all' or 'vim-common'
+* `--activation-key` for rhel subscription
+* `--organization` for rhel subscription

+### Positional argument: command to run

+#### Stage

+Positional argument `stage` builds the image on stage.
+You need to provide credentials to have access to stage and to be logged onto the VPN.

+* `--username` is your ethel username
+* `--password` is your ethel password
+* `--password-command` is a command to invoke in order to retrieve the password.
+On my laptop it's set to `pass ethel_password`. https://wiki.archlinux.org/title/Pass is a nice tool, and I advice you find something that has an equivalent behavior, which is to return the token when prompted without any other values.

+#### Prod

+Positional argument `prod` builds the image on prod, you need to provide an offline token to have access to prod.

+* `--offline-token` provide the offline token on the command line, this is to be avoided, because you'll leak your token in your bashrc.
+* `--offline-token-command` is a command to invoke in order to retrieve the token.
+On my laptop it's set to `pass offline_token`.

-### cache
+#### cache

 The tool allow you to spawn a one time only disposable VM (default behavior) or to keep your builds in the cache to use them later (more economical approach).

-To use the cache, use the `--keep` option to make sure your image will get stored under a `.cache` folder.
-To reuse a previously built image, use the `--from-cache` option.
-Then the tool will load it if found.
-If not, it'll trigger a built.

-Be aware that if you trigger a build with `from-cache` it'll be saved in the cache only if you set `--keep`… (Sorry for that!)

-Objects in the cache are named `$name_$distribution_$architecture.qcow2`
+Objects in the cache are stored with a JSON file alongside them containing some metadata.
+The date of creation, the request, the platform and the image name.

+##### List

+Positional argument `list` lists the entries in the cache.

+* `--clean` can be used to interactively be prompted to delete or keep a given cache entry.

 ### vm args